comparethe/.github/profile/README.md

 Welcome 👋 to **CompareThe__ 🔍**

-An experiment in ... **collecting product information and evaluations using simple, open markdown-based methods**.
+An experiment in ... **collecting product recommendations using simple, open markdown-based methods**.

 An initiative of the [DataHub Data Collective](https://datahub.io/) and [Datopian](https://datopian.com).